-Fundraising events not only bring in money for your cause, but by hosting an event you also provide a place for participants, sponsors, media and local community members to engage and have fun.
-Fundraising events also provide value in return to the donor—whether that’s from the memorable experience they had attending a gala event, or the fun activities offered at a fundraising carnival, or the physical benefits they receive after participating in a 5K run or walk-a-thon—a fundraising event leaves donors with the “experience” of the event (in addition to feeling good about their financial contribution)
+Fundraising events not only bring in money for your cause, but by hosting an event you also provide a place for participants, sponsors, media, and local community members to engage and have fun.
+Fundraising events also provide value in return to the donor.
+Whether that’s from the memorable experience they had attending a gala event, the fun activities offered at a fundraising carnival, or the physical benefits they receive after participating in a 5K run or walk-a-thon—a fundraising event leaves donors with the “experience” of the event – in addition to feeling good about their financial contribution.

 Fundraising Event Planning Tips